I grew up in a small farming town in Alberta, but I was always interested in starting my own business.

 People believe that great entrepreneurs develop novel ideas because they're exceptionally creative, brilliant, and visionary.

-So, if we want to develop better ideas, we need to expose ourselves to new experiences, gain new skills, make new connections, join new communities.
+This means if we want to develop better ideas, we need to expose ourselves to new experiences, gain new skills, make new connections, join new communities.

 We need to expand our horizons.